ZadenRB/Raspberry-Pi-Configurable-VPN-Access-Point/README.md

 Now save these rules:

     sudo sh -c "iptables-save > /etc/iptables.ipv4.nat"
-To have the rules be restored on reboot, once again edit `rc.local`
+To have the rules be restored on reboot, edit up.sh:

-    sudo nano /etc/rc.local
+    sudo nano /etc/openvpn/up.sh
-and add the following just above `openvpn` line:
+and add the following at the bottom of the file:

     iptables-restore < /etc/iptables.ipv4.nat
 Now, run `sudo reboot` and once the Pi has restarted, try to connect to your access point to confirm that it is working(See the troubleshooting section if you have difficulties, or open and issue if it remains unresolved).